Enable or disable form design mode.

 Enable or disable control wizards.

-Adds a field for displaying text labels.
-These labels are only for displaying predefined text, and not for entering text.
+Creates a field for displaying text.
+These labels are only for displaying predefined text.
+Entries cannot be made in these fields.

-Adds a command button.
-You can use a command button to execute a command for a defined event, such as a mouse click.
+Creates a push button.
+This function can be used to execute a command for a defined event, such as a mouse click.

 Creates a button displayed as an image.
 Aside from the graphic representation, an image button has the same properties as a "normal" button.